Dr Grant Nielsen - Veterinarian BVSc(Hons) MACVSc(Nutrition)

 Sophie graduated from Sydney University in 1994 and has worked in mixed and small animal practice in Australia and England.

-Sophie is a Veterinary Behaviourist, in 2012 she became a member of the Australian and New Zealand College of Veterinary Scientists in Behavioural Medicine and is able to help clients and their pets with her Behavioural Assessment consultations.
+In 2012 Sophie became a member of the Australian and New Zealand College of Veterinary Scientists in Behavioural Medicine and is able to help clients and their pets with her Behavioural Assessment consultations.

 In addition to behaviour consultations Sophie runs Puppy Pre-School classes each week.
 With her behaviour training this is an opportunity Sophie enjoys, guiding clients and their pups at this important life stage.